Arnav7107/PrompTales/README.md

 ## Project Description

 PrompTales is a dynamic web platform that empowers users to unleash their creativity.
 Users can effortlessly provide story prompts, and PrompTales harnesses the power of AI, such as GPT-3, to weave engaging stories inspired by those prompts.
 It's a place where imagination knows no bounds.
+NOTE : Due to restricted usage of api calling and paid services of gpt-3 I have restricted the maximum words of generated stories to 5-10 words.
+The length of the generated stories can be set according to the requirement.

 ## Demo